woa-vayu/POCOX3Pro-Guides/Update-en/UpdateDriversAndUEFI.md

   </p>
 </details>

-## Getting to Mass Storage Mode
+## Entering Mass Storage Mode

 - Reboot your deivce into recovery

-- Let's run the mass storage shell script in order to boot into Mass Storage from recovery.
+- Run the mass storage shell script in order to boot into Mass Storage from recovery.
 You must decrypt your data if it asks you to.

 ```batch
 adb shell msc